 When creating content for a website you must keep your targeted keywords in mind.
 These words and phrases should describe what your content is about and appear frequently throughout your copy.
 But don’t just repeat your keywords mindlessly in hopes of attracting an engine’s attention — you’ll do just the opposite.
 Instead, focus on using your keywords naturally and in relevant context throughout your article.
 Aim to include your key phrases between three to five times in your copy, or until you achieve a density of about 5% (density is the ratio of keywords to the rest of the words on the page).
 Anything more could be considered spam by search engines.

-These are just a few optimization techniques that can help improve your website’s rank with the major search engines.
-If you’re looking to enhance your overall website with effective optimization for online success, contact the digital marketing experts at ZOO Media Group today!
+These are just a few optimization techniques that can help improve your company website’s organic ranking with the major search engines.
+If you’re looking to enhance your overall website rankings for online success, contact the web design and development experts at ZOO Media Group today!